sankar91/CourseraAssignment1/README.md

 **Calendar.java** uses switch case in java to print the month if we enter digits from 1-12

-**EnterPIn.java** validates whenever the customer enters valid pin for 3 times and whenever the pin is invalid the account gets locked.
+**EnterPIn.java** validates whenever the customer enters exceeds the correct pin entry 3 times and whenever the pin is invalid the account gets locked.